 By Regina Winkle-Bryan

-I turned 30 this year.
-Shortly after hitting the milestone, my goddaughter D and her mom, my good friend B, came to visit me in Barcelona.
-While here in the Catalan Capital, D was to celebrate her 14th birthday.
+Not long ago my goddaughter and her mother came to visit me in Barcelona.
+While here in the Catalan capital, my goddaughter was to celebrate her 14th birthday.

 What do you do with a teenager for her birthday, besides shopping, (which trust me we did a lot of — I’m never going to H&M again)?
 We decided to head to Tibidabo for the day to the old-fashioned amusement park located there.
 Tibidabo is the mountain behind Barcelona which is easy to spot thanks the the lit-up church perched upon it.
 Many locals and visitors make it up to this impressive church, called the Templo de Sagrado Corazón de Jesús, but few stick around to hop on all the teeth-chattering rides at the amusement park.

 If you have kids, or are simply young-at-heart, then you’ll want to pay the € 25.00 to spend a day getting splashed on the log ride and fighting the urge to vomit on the roller-coaster – or was that just me?
-This is where I state again: I turned 30 this year.
-Does that mean I’ve lost my nerve and can no longer stomach amusement park rides?
-I don’t know, but I was honestly scared on the swings and couldn’t see straight on the tea cups (which was mostly due to B spinning us around like a top on steroids – thanks B!).
+Sometime between my teenage years and now I lost my nerve and can no longer stomach amusement park rides.
+I was honestly scared on the swings and couldn’t see straight on the tea cups (which was mostly due to my friend spinning us around like a top on steroids).

 If €25.00 seems spendy, then you’ll be happy to know that kids less than 1.2 meters tall get in for €9.00 as do those with disabilities and those over 60 years of age.
-While there were a few ‘awesome’ rides for older kids (bumper cars, haunted house of horrors, those dreaded swings, roller coaster, log ride..) there were also a ton of activities for younger children including live clown shows and concerts.
-Overall, there is more for kids 10 and younger than for teens, but D had a great time anyway (as did B and my sweetie A; I think I was the only one who suffered).
+While there were a few ‘awesome’ rides for older kids (bumper cars, haunted house of horrors, those dreaded swings, roller coaster, log ride) there were also a ton of activities for younger children including live clown shows and concerts.
+Overall, there is more for kids 10 and younger than for teens, but my goddaughter had a great time anyway (as did everyone but me).

 More on the park and prices: